-For a list of my other Dales walks please click the following link. https://philipjw.tumblr.com/
+For a list of my Dales walks please click here. https://philipjw.tumblr.com/

 The Kilnsey Show in Upper Wharfedale Nth.Yorkshire, has been welcoming visitors every autumn since the 1800’s.
 Officially it began in 1897 and has always been organised by the local farming community.
 Held in the shadow of Kilnsey Crag, the show attracts thousands of visitors and provides numerous events and attractions, including sheepdog trials, dry stone walling, falconry display, prize giving for sheep and cattle, horse events and even fly fishing demonstrations.